-Reframe this time before school as an extra special time to be close to your child.
+Reframe time before school as an extra special time to be close to your child.

 When we look for opportunities to “catch” them being their adorable selves, and when we notice them and delight in their special traits.

 So, when they are playing, sneak up and plant a surprise kiss on their soft cheek.
 Spend an extra five minutes in the day cuddled up with a book, or stay a few minutes longer with them after lights out.

 5. Listen To Your Feelings Too

 Make sure you have someone to listen to you and your feelings about the situation.
-Think about joining our Parents Support Facebook Group, where the parents and moderators do a great job offering community and support in the tough times.
+Think about joining our Parents Connect Facebook Group, where the parents and moderators do a great job offering community and support in the tough times.